-Bronze Spirits, 2003 – current: These tumbling bronze forms have been my longest running ‘series’, perhaps because it is such a long time between beginning a piece and finally seeing it cast into bronze.
+Bronze Spirits, 2003 – current: These tumbling bronze forms have been my longest running ‘series’, perhaps because it is such a long time between beginning a piece and finally seeing it cast in bronze.
 Each bronze is a unique cast from a figure worked in wax without a model.
 They are interactive – enticing the viewer to move them.
-Their color, texture, movement and meaning, may be altered by the viewer if they are hung or are spinning, turned on their base or paired.
+Their color, texture, movement and meaning, may be altered by the viewer if they are hung or spun, turned on their base or paired.
 Viewers creatively change these figures in more ways than I can think up.

 Drawings.
 I began drawing pears as an act of reverence before consumption, and they, too, have taken on a life of their own.
-Usually a winter artform, following the comice and bartlett pear season.
-They allow me to study the full richness of a simple form, and the void over which that form flows.
+Usually a winter artform, following the comice and bartlett pear season, they allow me to study the full richness of a simple form, and the void over which that form flows.

 Studies: Honored to have studied with Mark Oxman at The American University and Magdalene Odundo at The Haystack School, as well as continuous studies from Maine to Bali.

 Teaching: Many venues from pre-school through college and continuing education.
 I am thoroughly enjoying my current position in a K-8 school in Midcoast Maine.

 Exhibitions: Nationally for over 30 years, including galleries, and solo and juried group exhibitions.

 - figurative sculpture